wearscript/wearscript-android/README.md

 Install
 -------
-If you want access to our demo server contact us, if you want to run this yourself definitely contact us (it requires a http://picar.us cluster with a classification model trained).
+If you want access to our demo server contact us, if you want to run this yourself definitely contact us (some features requires a http://picar.us cluster).

 * Setup a config.go file (look at config.go.example)
-* go get -u code.google.com/p/go.net/websocket
-* go get -u code.google.com/p/goauth2/oauth
-* go get -u code.google.com/p/google-api-go-client/mirror/v1
-* go get -u code.google.com/p/google-api-go-client/oauth2/v2
-* go get -u github.com/bwhite/picarus/go
-* go get -u github.com/bwhite/picarus_takeout/go
-* go get -u github.com/garyburd/redigo/redis
-* go get -u github.com/gorilla/pat
-* go get -u github.com/gorilla/sessions
-* go get -u github.com/ugorji/go-msgpack
-* go get -u github.com/ugorji/go/codec
-* go build main.go
+* Run install.sh (this does basic dependencies and such, it is not expected to automatically install everything at this point)

 Resources
 ---------